AlekseyKorshuk/gai-project/README.md

 # Analysis

-To analyze this data we will use Atlas by Nomic.
+To analyze this data we will use the Atlas by Nomic.

 ### Friendly